Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

 \begin{corollary} There exists no super proof system. \end{corollary}

-Moreover, we will settle the open problem listed as the first in \cite{Pud08}; see the introduction in Section \ref{sec:introduction}.
-Namely, we show the following theorem with respect to the aforementioned problem: \begin{theorem} There exists no polynomial $p(n)$ such that for all $\psi\in TAUT$, there is a Frege proof of $\psi$ of length at most $p(|\psi|)$.
-In other words, no Frege proof systems of $\psi\in TAUT$ can be polynomially bounded. \end{theorem}
+Moreover, we will settle the open problem listed first in \cite{Pud08}; see the introduction in Section \ref{sec:introduction}.
+Namely, we prove the following theorem concerning the aforementioned problem: \begin{theorem} There exists no polynomial $p(n)$ such that for all $\psi\in TAUT$, there is a Frege proof of $\psi$ of length at most $p(|\psi|)$.
+In other words, no Frege proof systems of $\psi\in TAUT$ is polynomially bounded. \end{theorem}

 0.3 cm